osys-os/.github/profile/README.md

 About Us

-- We plan to bring back the feel of Windows 7 with a modern system built from the ground up on raw C++.
+- We plan to bring back the feel of Windows 7 with a modern system built from the ground up on raw C.

 Launch Date?